 “Commentary on Schopenhauer’s ‘On the Vanity of Existence’”

 “Summary of Arthur Schopenhauer’s, “’On the Sufferings of the World’”

 “Commentary on Schopenhauer’s ‘On the Sufferings of the World’”

-The above posts contain the most sustained defense of pessimism and nihilism of which I’m aware.
+The above posts describe the basics of Schopenhauer’s philosophy, which is the most sustained defense of pessimism and nihilism of which I’m aware.
 In the very briefest sense, Schopenhauer claims that:

 (1) existence is a mistake;

 (2) there is no meaning or purpose to existence;

 (3) the best thing for humans is non-existence;

 (4) life is essentially suffering and suffering is evil;

 (5) this is the worst of all possible worlds.